 To be eligible for admission, applicants must have successfully completed a Bachelor of Information Technology, or equivalent, plus have an overall level of academic performance of 65% or greater in their level 3 units.

-In the case of students continuing on to Honours from their undergraduate BIT programme, admission also depends on a suitable research project and the availability of a supervisor.
+In the case of students continuing on to Honours from their undergraduate BIT program, admission also depends on a suitable research project and the availability of a supervisor.
 In addition, adequate resources must be available for supporting the student’s research.

 The Honours program comprises: